Beastsoul123/patient-registral-management/README.md

 ## Smart Contract Overview

-The MedChain platform is powered by a smart contract deployed on the Ethereum blockchain.
+The MedChain platform is powered by a smart contract deployed on the Educhain testnet.
 The contract allows patients to create and manage their health records, grant or revoke access to healthcare providers, and share data with researchers.

 ### Contract Address

-- **Contract Address:** `0xa649d9030fb89ff7807f2a71890ef2ff050d9cdd`
+- **Educhain Testnet:** `0xa649d9030fb89ff7807f2a71890ef2ff050d9cdd`

 ![image](https://github.com/user-attachments/assets/869ae977-4899-4856-abd2-04543a222470)